 If not completed at the time of the first survey period, Form A-1 and Form B should be completed during the next survey period.
-However, you should make an effort to complete these forms during the assigned survey period.
+However, you should try to complete these forms during the assigned survey period.

 All States: